JogAmp/jogamp-scripting/README.txt

-     If all files are there, and assuming that the checkbox is still selected from the previous step, click the 'Close' button above the repository browser - this will 'close' the staging repository and the release will be official!
+     If all files are there, and assuming that the checkbox is still selected from the previous step, click the 'Close' button above the repository browser - this will 'close' the staging repository (meaning no new files can be added).
+Then click 'Release' when you absolutely positively want to commit.
+The release will be made official and the files synced to the Central repository within two hours.

      If there are still more projects to release, return to step 6.